Frequently Asked Questions

 - How do I contact the agency for further information?

 You will receive notification of rule and program changes if you sign up for TDLR E-Mail Notifications.
 We recommend you subscribe to this service as soon as possible to receive updated information.

-Direct all of your questions and comments to firstname.lastname@example.org, or call TDLR at (800) 803-9202 during normal business hours.
+Email your questions and comments or call TDLR at (800) 803-9202 during normal business hours.